 Lined with old-growth pine, great sandstone bluffs, and sand beaches, the St. Croix is a National Scenic Riverway.
 As you paddle down this beautiful river, keep an eye out for soaring eagles, great blue herons, white-tailed deer, and soft-shelled turtles.
-Camp on the river banks or islands as you work your way downriver.
-With its proximity to the Twin Cities, the St. Croix River canoe trip is a perfect weekend getaway for first timers and seasoned paddlers!
+Camp on the river banks or islands in Eureka Outfitter tents as you work your way downriver.
+With its proximity to the Twin Cities, the St. Croix River canoe trip is a perfect weekend getaway for first-timers and seasoned paddlers!

 TERRAIN/ROUTE CHOICES: The river banks are generally low throughout this section of the river.
 Sand bars are frequent, and some rocks are scattered along the route.
 There are no portages.
 Routes will depend on the water levels at the time of the trip.